 Smart Cards: These help to bring down recurring data entry for the patients and can finally lead to a relevant Hospital Information System (HIS).

 Cloud-based Applications: Cloud is certainly a cost-effective resolution to critical problems facilitating storage of data, ease in management, recovery in case of a disaster, the flexibility of operations, and finally scalability.
-Therefore, providers offering healthcare service are swiftly migrating to relevant cloud-based services and applications.
+This is why providers offering healthcare service are swiftly migrating to relevant cloud-based services and applications.
 But all good things come with a word of caution.
 Storing data in clouds can be advantageous with appropriate security measures only.

 Ownership: Taking the onus of relevant data in the supply chain will boost its authenticity, leading to improved data governance.
 Refined data simplifies and enables researches and helps in prompt decision-making.

-Advanced Analytics: Transforming data into relevant strategic insights is one of the principal objectives for healthcare firms.
+Advanced Analytics: Transforming data into relevant strategic insights is one of the principal objectives for healthcare organisations.
 This can be realised by implementing cutting-edge technologies like as AI, robotic process automation (RPA) and machine learning.